More

 1. How does Software Metering work?

 Software Metering tracks and monitors the usage of software applications across an organization’s devices.
-IT admins can enable software metering with an endpoint management solution to collect software metering data on specific applications.
+IT admins can enable this feature with an endpoint management solution to collect software metering data on specific applications.
 Metering is the process used to monitor how frequently and for how long a software application is used, providing insights into usage patterns and license efficiency.

-Admins can also use software metering rules to create automatic metering rules based on version and file details, ensuring that the version must match the software being monitored.
-The software metering summary offers key details like usage duration, file name, and application path, enabling IT teams to optimize software usage and control licensing costs effectively.
+Admins can also create automatic metering rules based on version and file details, ensuring that the version must match the software being monitored.
+The report summary offers key details like usage duration, file name, and application path, enabling IT teams to optimize software usage and control licensing costs effectively.

 2. What are the different types of Software metering?